How to Make And Accept Payments With Money Orders

 Keep your receipt: Hold on to any confirmation materials you get with your money order.
 If it goes missing, you can track it to find out if anybody cashed or deposited the money order.
 If it never turns up, it’s easier to cancel and get another one reissued when you have your receipt handy.

 The amount of your money order will be printed on the document when you buy.
 However, you’ll need to provide additional information and sign the money order when you’re finished.

-If you can’t find that area, you can write anything needed on any blank section of the front of the money order.
+Memo: Money orders typically provide an area labeled “Memo” or “Re:” for additional details about your payment (your account number or order confirmation, for example).
+If you can’t find that area, you can write anything needed in any blank section on the front of the money order.
 A sticky note on the money order might also do the trick.